element-hq/element-x-android/docs/_developer_onboarding.md

 This doc is a quick introduction about the project and its architecture.

-It's aim is to help new developers to understand the overall project and where to start developing.
+Its aim is to help new developers to understand the overall project and where to start developing.

 Other useful documentation: